Discover Yucatan’s Underwater Life

 Time seemed to fly by really fast while we watched these incredible animals.
 I had to return my life vest before 17:00 and then we went back to our car.
 At the car park we bought some fresh coconuts to drink on the ride home to Playa del Carmen.

-Sadly I spent our last evening here in Mexico in bed, we think I had caught food poisoning from eating the raw shrimps at lunch time, but we cannot be sure, it is always a small risk with travel.
+Sadly I spent our last evening here in Mexico in bed, we think I had caught food poisoning from eating the raw shrimps at lunch time, but we cannot be sure, it is always a small risk with travel to exotic places.
 It was bad – I felt freezing cold at first, which by the middle of the night turned into sweating.
 Chris and Jerome got me a fever thermometer from one of the late night pharmacies and I had a fever of 40C.
 The fever ran until I boarded the plane the next day for our flight home, I still do not know how I found the energy to get up and go to the airport, thanks to some Immodium and Paracetamol I lasted the flight home.
-I was maybe the first time I ever slept on the plane, ever.
+It was maybe the first time, I ever slept on the plane, ever!